-These are some services you can use to invest your money, almost all of which I use myself.
+These are some services you can use to invest your money in New Zealand, many of which I use myself.

 - Fund Platforms